 The Committee may, but is not required to, use objective and subjective measures in exercising its discretion in setting base salaries.
 The Committee is authorized to utilize the services of third-party consultants from time to time to assist in the review of our compensation programs and render related services.
 The last external review of our executive compensation programs was performed in the fourth quarter of 2016 by Meridian Compensation Partners, LLC ("Meridian").
-Meridian was retained by the Committee to review peer group compensation[1].
+Meridian was retained by the Committee to review peer group compensation(1).
 In connection with that review, Meridian conducted a comparison of our compensation relative to a peer group as well as to general market data and executive compensation rates and practices from a variety of third party sources.
-Based upon Meridian's review and benchmarking, the Committee concluded that our compensation program for executive officers is generally competitive, and as a result, no material modifications have been made to our executive compensation program since that review.
+Subsequent to Meridian's review, the Committee has reviewed and monitored the executive compensation programs and pay levels of executives among our Company's peer group.
+Based upon its review, the Committee concluded that our compensation program for executive officers is generally competitive, and as a result, no material modifications have been made to our executive compensation program subsequent to last year.